-Upon their return, eggs are laid from 19 November to 2 December with 85 per cent of the eggs being laid within three days on each side of the mean laying date 24-26 November (Serventy 1963).
+Upon their return, eggs are laid from 19 November to 2 December with 85 per cent of the eggs being laid within three days on each side of the mean laying date 24-26 November (Scrventy 1963).
 There is no annual variation in this pattern.
 Only one egg is laid and no re-laying occurs if the egg is lost.
 The incubation period varies between 52 and 55 days and averages 53 days.
 Both partners incubate the egg in alternative shifts, the male usually taking the first shift.
 The length of the shifts varies from 10 to 16 days and occasionally up to 20 days.
 Eggs can be left unattended for up to seven days and still remain viable as with other shearwaters, such as the Manx Shearwater P. puffinus in Britain (Brooke 1990; Matthews 1954).
 Nearly all breeding failures occur during the egg stage; only three per cent of successfully hatched chicks on Fisher Island die or disappear before banding (Serventy and Curry 1984).

 The majority of chicks hatch between 10 and 23 January (Oka 1989).
 They are brooded by the parents for the first few days then left unattended during the day.
-The chick is fed nightly for the first week then at longer intervals with up to 16 days between meals and parents alternate in feeding.
+The chick is fed nightly for the first week then at longer intervals with up to 16 days between meals and parents alternate in feed-ing.
 The final visit of the parents is from 1-23 days (mean 14) before the chicks depart (Serventy 1967).
 The time between the final feed and departure is termed the 'starvation' or 'desertion' period.
-The Short-tailed Shearwater chick is in the burrow for 88 to 108 days (mean 94 days).
-They grow quickly forming large fat deposits and attain a maximum mean weight of 800 g, nearly twice that of their parents, in the second week of April (Lill and Baldwin 1983).
+The Short-tailed Shearwater chick is in

 In the second week of April, chicks begin to emerge from burrows at night and attempt to fly.
 They wander around and may enter any burrow during the day, generally moving closer to the sea prior to departure.
 This 'travel' phase is recognized by muttonbirders who may go over the same area up to three times during the season.
 Chicks leave from the third week in April to the first week in May.
 They leave at night working their way down to the sea shore and swimming out to sea.
-Strong prevailing westerly winds facilitate departure but also result in chicks that are not yet fully developed leaving too early and later perishing at sea.
+Strong prevailing westerly winds facilitate departure but also result in chicks that arc not yet fully developed leaving too early and later perishing at sea.

 Chicks tend to return to their natal colony (Serventy et al. 1989) but there is probably much exploration by young birds of other areas before they breed.
 For example, in any year only 40 per cent (range 16-61) of the breeding birds on Fisher Island were hatched on Fisher Island (Serventy and Curry 1984).
-However, once they begin to breed at a specific colony, Short-tailed Shearwaters have a very strong tendency to return to breed in that colony until death (Serventy 1967).
+However, once they begin to breed at a specific colony.
+Short-tailed Shearwaters have a very strong tendency to return to breed in that colony until death (Serventy 1967).